 We know that price is a factor, but we also know that they come to us for the quality of our work and the resulting outcome.
 They want their website or marketing plan to produce results, not just look pretty, and they want their website and marketing materials to be unique, even if it takes a bit longer to produce.

-Combining the information from both tabs of the spreadsheet, we now have a pretty good picture of our target market.
-This information allows you to focus all aspects of your marketing.
+Combining the information from both tabs of the spreadsheet, we now have a pretty good picture of our target market. (we’ve basically created a customer persona) This information allows you to focus all aspects of your marketing.
 You’ll use it for branding purposes (coming up next month), as well as in the development of ads and in determining where those ads are best placed.

 Marketing Series Part 1 – What “Marketing” Means